 When a placement becomes available, pending waiting list and year group availability, the following will happen:

 either, if paperwork associated with your application is current within 12 months, the ESF SEN Administrator will contact you by telephone followed by written confirmation of the school provision being offered and the start date.
 The school will be informed at the same time and will contact you to set up an initial visit;

 or, if paperwork associated with your application falls outside the 12 month period, you will be requested to provide up-to-date reports, following which a second observation will be undertaken and the information fed back to the moderation panel in order to confirm the continuing appropriateness of the placement recommendation.
 If confirmed, the ESF SEN Administrator will contact you by telephone followed by written confirmation of the school provision being offered and the start date.
 The school will be informed at the same time and will contact you to set up an initial visit.
 We need to inform you that there could be a period of between 12 and 36 months of waiting on the list until an appropriate vacancy occurs for your child.

-Application procedure for children born in 2009
+Application procedure for children born in 2009 and after

 Please address any SEN admission enquiries to the ESF SEN Administrator: Cindy Gazeau (email@example.com)